 Positive guidance impacts the social-emotional development of infants and toddlers.
 In this course you will learn how to use positive guidance techniques, as well as how temperament can impact behavior.
 You will also learn strategies for addressing challenging behaviors and how the environment can influence positive guidance.
 Creating interesting experiences and activities, as well as using relationship-based guidance approaches will also be addressed.

 Family members are the most important people in young children’s lives.
-In this course you will learn how family-centered practice, strong family engagement, and positive communication all contribute to high-quality early childhood practice.
-You will also learn effective strategies for working with and strengthening families of children with special needs, military families, and families facing challenges.
+In this course you will learn how family-centered practice, strong family engagement, and positive, effective communication all contribute to high-quality early childhood practice.
+You will also learn effective strategies for working with and strengthening families of children with special needs, military families, and families facing other challenges.

 In this course you will learn about how your roles and responsibilities as a direct care staff member contribute to the quality and organization of your program.
 Working collaboratively with your colleagues, planning and implementing developmentally appropriate experiences, and aligning curriculum with assessment will also be addressed.
 You will learn how to use evaluation data to improve program outcomes for children and families and how to be a reflective staff member

 In this course you will learn about what it means to be a professional staff member.
 Traits of professional staff members, ethical practices that reflect professionalism, and the importance of professionalism when working with children and families will be addressed.
 You will learn how to nurture your own sense of professionalism and the importance of self-care in your practice.